taw10/crystfel/INSTALL.md

 * [Bison](https://www.gnu.org/software/bison/) 2.6 or later
 * [Flex](https://www.gnu.org/software/flex/)

-[CMake](https://cmake.org/) 3.12 or later can be used in place of Meson, but Meson is strongly preferred.
-CrystFEL's CMake-based build system is considered deprecated and will be removed at some point in the future.
-It already lacks several features compared to the Meson-based system.

 The following dependencies are "optional", in the sense that you can install CrystFEL without them.
 However, a CrystFEL installation without these will lack important features such as the graphical user interface.
 The following list is